ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_droughts.rst

 Index (SPI; McKee et al, 1993), which in a standardized way describes local precipitation anomalies.

-Because SPI does not account for evaporation from the ground, it lacks one it lacks one component of the water fluxes at the surface and is therefore not compatible with the concept of hydrological or agricultural drought.
-The Standardized Precipitation-Evapotranspiration Index (SPEI; Vicente-Serrano et al., 2010) has been developed to also account for temperature effects on the surface water fluxes, by estimating the Potential Evapo-Transpiration (PET).
+Because SPI does not account for evaporation from the ground, it lacks one component of the water fluxes at the surface and is therefore not compatible with the concept of hydrological or agricultural drought.
+The Standardized Precipitation-Evapotranspiration Index
+(SPEI; Vicente-Serrano et al., 2010) has been developed to also account for temperature effects on the surface water fluxes, by estimating the Potential Evapo-Transpiration (PET).

 More details and usage examples can be found in the :ref:`SPEI recipe documentation <recipes_spei>`.